rahul1728jha/Object_Detection_Yolov2/README.md

 You can clone or download this repository to run the object detection task.
 The model file needs to be generated.
 Refer to Compiling Yolo.txt

+----This is not an implementation of the yolo algorithm.
+It uses the model from the yad2k project. ----

 # Steps:

 	1. Read the classes anchors and the model